 Eggs – Eggs and an egg yolk are needed.
 Remove two hours prior to baking.

-Sweetened condensed milk – One 300ml can will be used for the brownies, along with 1/3 cup for the fudge sauce.
+Sweetened condensed milk - I used this one.
+One 300ml can will be used for the brownies, along with 1/3 cup for the fudge sauce.

 Unsweetened cocoa powder – Helps create the chocolate-y texture.
 Make sure to use unsweetened to help balance the sweetness.